1300lbBear/Polar-s-Playground/README.md

 Submit a pull request with a short note (and a meme if you feel like it)

-New to GitHub or Lua?
-Hop in our Discord — someone’s always around to help.

 📌 Our Vision

 "Built by the community, for the community."

 Our goal is to create a living, breathing world of systems and gameplay loops that reflect the spirit of Polar’s Playground: fun, freedom, and a little bit of madness.
 From PvE raids to sandbox utilities, everything here is in motion — and you're invited to be part of it.

-💬 Join the Discussion

-We coordinate everything in our Discord server — where ideas are born, bugs are squashed, and laughter is guaranteed.
-Come chat, share your work, or just hang out.

-❄️ Stay Cool.
+Stay Cool.
 Stay Creative.
 Thanks for being part of the ride — we can't wait to see what you build.

 – Polar 💙